Land commons

 A land commons is an association of 4 member groups: tenants, investors, stewards, and a ‘custodian’ group (like trusted ‘village elders’) with a veto vote to ensure that commons principles are adhered to, and that land is never sold out of the commons.
 The commons group issues rent vouchers that can be redeemed for tenancy of commons land.
 Vouchers are purchased by investors and/or tenants, and the cash raised is used to purchase more land.
 This avoids debt to the banking system.

-Last year we brought together around 20 organisations owning or looking to own land and community buildings, and to produce food in and around Stroud, to form what we called a ‘cauldron’ containing all these local groups, to see how we might work together and benefit each other.
+In 2024 Stroud Commons and local MP Simon Opher brought together around 20 organisations owning or looking to own land and community buildings, and to produce food in and around Stroud, to form what we called a ‘cauldron’ containing all these local groups, to see how we might work together and benefit each other.
 We met with group representatives to look at their capacities, networks, needs and challenges, and think about how the cauldron could move forward to support each other, using the commons model.

 Another way is to link together different sectors of the commons economy in mutually-supportive ways.
 For example, affordability will be achieved for housing commons tenants via rent rebates, depending on how long they’ve been a commons member.
 These (and other) rebates and benefits could be paid in local food (or care, energy or water) vouchers, helping to make commons food and utilities more affordable and accessible, and to allow people to avoid corporate supermarkets and consume food that’s more nutritious and sustainable, and that supports the commons economy.